 Dosage Forms And Strengths

-VARIZIG is supplied as a sterile lyophilized powder for solution for intramuscular injection and is available in a single-use vial of 125 IU.
-VARIZIG is accompanied by a vial containing 8.5 milliliters of Sterile Diluent for reconstitution.
-Each 125 IU vial of VARIZIG contains less than 250 milligrams of total protein, mostly human immunoglobulin G (IgG).
+VARIZIG is supplied as a sterile solution for intramuscular injection and is available in a single-use vial of 125 IU.
+Each 125 IU vial of VARIZIG contains less than 156 milligrams of total protein, mostly human immune globulin G (IgG).
 VARIZIG contains no preservative and is intended for single use only.
 VARIZIG does not contain mercury.

-NDC XXXXX-XXXX-X: VARIZIG [Varicella Zoster Immune Globulin (Human)] is supplied as a kit in a carton box containing approximately 125 IU of anti-VZV supplied freeze-dried in a 6 mL type 1 glass tubing vial fitted with a 20 mm rubber lyophilization stopper and a 20 mm flip-off seal, one single dose vial of Sterile Diluent, non-pyrogenic for reconstitution of VARIZIG and a package insert.
+NDC 53270-0126-2: VARIZIG [Varicella Zoster Immune Globulin (Human)] is supplied as a sterile liquid approximately 125 IU of anti-VZV in a 3 mL type 1 glass tubing vial fitted with a 13 mm rubber stopper and a 13 mm flip-off seal, and a package insert.

-Manufactured by: Cangene Corporation, Winnipeg, Canada R3T 5Y3.
-Revised: 12/2012This monograph has been modified to include the generic and brand name in many instances.
+Manufactured by: Cangene Corporation, a subsidiary of Emergent BioSolutions Inc., Winnipeg, Canada R3T 5Y3.
+Distributed by: Cangene bioPharma, Inc., a subsidiary of Emergent BioSolutions Inc., Baltimore, MD.
+Revised Apr 2015.This monograph has been modified to include the generic and brand name in many instances.